krish-mana/ceph/doc/dev/osd_internals/ec_overwrites.rst

 		to avoid some pushes.

 We use it elsewhere as well
-(1) While pushing and pulling objects, we verify the version.
+(3) While pushing and pulling objects, we verify the version.
-(2) We return it on reads and writes and allow the librados user to
+(4) We return it on reads and writes and allow the librados user to
 		assert it atomically on writesto allow the user to deal with write races (used extensively by rbd).

+Case (3) isn't actually essential, just convenient.
+Oh well.
+(4) is more annoying.
+Writes are easy since we know the version.
+Reads are tricky because we may not need to read from all of the replicas.
+Simplest solution is to add a flag to rados operations to just not return the user version on read.
+We can also just not support the user version assert on ec for now (I think?
+Only user is rgw bucket indices iirc, and those will always be on replicated because they use omap).

 We can avoid (1) by maintaining the missing set explicitely.
 It's already possible for there to be a missing object without a